-Fall River Academy September 6 – December 20
+Fall 2014 River Academy is now in session: September 6 – December 20

 Have you ever wondered how the Niagara River watershed works?
 What animals and plants depend upon our unique stretch of the Great Lakes system?
 How much has the River recovered from past abuses, and what are the most pressing current concerns?